Floydlang/floyd/docs/README.md

 *(Implementation in progress)*

-Safe parallelism is built in using map() reduce() filter() and supermap().
+Safe parallelism is built in using map() reduce() filter() and map_dag().
 Like shaders running on a GPU.
 They share an internal OS thread team with the Floyd processes.